-If you’re contemplating a trip to Iraqi Kurdistan and wondering what you need to know about going there as a tourist, then look no further.
-In this post, I have covered all the important practical things anyone would need to know before travelling to Kurdistan based on my experience.
+If you’re contemplating travelling to Iraqi Kurdistan and wondering what you need to know about going there as a tourist, then look no further.
+In this blog post, I have covered all the important practical things anyone would need to know before travelling to Kurdistan based on my experience.

 Leave your preconceived ideas, assumptions and misconceptions at home